 Minters need to maintain adequate collateral levels in vaults, otherwise they run the risk of being partially or fully liquidated by a third party.
 In the event of liquidation, the third party receives a bonus from the excess collateral in the Minters' vault.

 Depending on their nature, reference assets of a youves tracker token may experience strong adverse price movements driven by regulatory action or, in case of crypto assets, because of software errors.
 This price move will be reproduced by the youves tracker token.

 The youves tracker token has a soft peg and it does not guarantee to track the target price exactly at all times.
 Even though there are mechanisms in place which aim to facilitate close tracking, the value may diverge above or below the target price for extended periods of time.

 Smart contracts used for the platform are inherently complex and may contain errors.
-There is a formal deployment process for the smart contracts in place including a professional review.
-A risk remains, however, that certain code errors are undiscovered.
+Although there is a formal deployment process for the smart contracts in place including a professional review, a risk remains that certain code errors may go unnoticed.

 There is a risk of user-initiated errors.
 The platform cannot reverse transactions.

 There is the risk of malicious hack attacks on the platform's smart contracts.